VikParuchuri/marker/README.md

 python convert.py /path/to/input/folder /path/to/output/folder --workers 4 --max 10 --metadata_file /path/to/metadata.json
 ```

 - `--workers` is the number of pdfs to convert at once.
-This is set to 1 by default, but you can increase it to speed up processing, at the cost of more CPU/GPU usage.
-This should not be higher than the `MAX_TASKS_PER_GPU` setting.
+This is set to 1 by default, but you can increase it to increase throughput, at the cost of more CPU/GPU usage.
+Parallelism will not increase beyond `INFERENCE_RAM / VRAM_PER_TASK` if you're using GPU.
 - `--max` is the maximum number of pdfs to convert.
 Omit this to convert all pdfs in the folder.
 - `--metadata_file` is an optional path to a json file with metadata about the pdfs.
 If you provide it, it will be used to set the language for each pdf.
 If not, `DEFAULT_LANG` will be used.
 The format is:

 ```
 {
   "pdf1.pdf": {"language": "English"},
-  "pdf2.pdf": {"language": "English"},
+  "pdf2.pdf": {"language": "Spanish"},
   ...
 }
 ```